Freelance writing income miracles

-Clinging to the gay cliché of living well, traveling well, and being upwardly mobile was our monetary mistake.
+Clinging to the gay cliché of looking fabulous but being fabulously broke was our monetary mistake.
 Back when there was a different gay bar to go to every night in Denver, we were at a different gay bar every single night in Denver.
 We overspent at happy hours that lasted hours, expensive dinners despite an expansive fridge, clubbing all hours all nights, clothes we didn’t need and couldn’t afford, and vacations we shouldn’t have gone on.
 All this was happening while our debt was piling up.

 Life wasn’t going as planned.
 We were the gay version of the Friend’s theme song.
-When we realized that club thumping every night wasn’t getting us where we wanted to go, we decided it was time to make a change.
-A change like this was in order.
+When we realized that club-thumping every night wasn’t getting us our dreams, we decided to make a change.

 We paid off our $51,000 in credit card debt in two and a half years.
 We put what we knew professionally and all too personally about money into our book, 4: The Four Principles of a Debt Free Life, and this blog you’re reading now.

 What started as a hobby turned into one and a half full-time jobs.
-John works solely for the Debt Free Guys.
-He’s mastered making money from freelance writing and we’re now delving into public speaking.
+John works solely for the Debt Free Guys, mostly freelance writing and now we’re public speaking and doing brand partnerships.
 David splits his time between his W-2 and our 1099.

-Our freelance writing currently earns us $5,000 a month.
-To earn that, we talk about more than paying off our $51,000 in credit card debt, but it was paying off our debt, starting our queer blog, and writing our book that got us earning $5,000 a month from freelancing.
+Our freelance writing income currently is about $5,000 a month.
+To earn that, we talk about more than paying off our $51,000 in credit card debt, but it was paying off our debt, starting our queer blog, and writing our book that got us earning $5,000 in freelance writing income.

 Most freelance writers have a specialty.
 They choose one, maybe two, topics in which to be experts.
 To get good gigs, you can’t play the Renaissance man.
-You may be an expert on everything, but your public and clients want to put you in a box.
-If you’re as diverse with your freelance writing as the types of guys you’ve been with, you’ll struggle.
+You may be an expert on everything, but your public and clients want you in a box.
+If you’re as diverse with your freelance writing as the guys you’ve been with, you’ll struggle.

 Freelance writers write about politics or music or economics or fashion or anything else.
 They don’t typically write about public policy and life coaching – too confusing!

-This is also important because to earn $5,000+ a month by freelance writing, you’ll need to write a lot about your specialty.
-So, don’t pick a topic that’ll bore you.
-Writing clients want to see your breath and depth on a topic or two, so love your topic like Selena Gomez loves a love song.
+This tip is also important because to earn $5,000+ a month in freelance writing income, you’ll need to write a lot about your specialty.
+So, don’t pick topics bore you.
+Writing clients want to see your breadth and depth on a subject or two, so love your topic like Selena Gomez loves a love song.

 Now that you’ve picked your passions, who will your freelance writing help and how will it help them.
 Your boss (freelance writing clients) want to give their readers value.
 Your key to making full-time freelance writing income hinges on the value you give their readers.
-If their readers aren’t interested in your writing, your freelance writing income will be a big fat zero.
+If their readers aren’t interested in your writing, your freelance writing income will be a big fat goose egg.

 Practice.
 Practice.
 Practice.

 I don’t know who, but someone once said, “A good writer is a bad writer who didn’t stop writing.” – or something like that.
-The point is to be a five-figure freelance writer and didn’t spend years in journalism school, like no one I know, all hope isn’t lost.
+The point is to earn five-figures in freelance writing income you don’t have to spend years in journalism school.

 The best way to become a better writer is to write a lot.
 Write more.
 Then, write some more.
 When you first start writing, you’ll likely be scared to let people read it.
-This isn’t writing in your diary.
-To make a living from it, and wanting to make a living from it is great, you must share it.
+You’re not writing in your diary.
+To make a living from writing, and wanting to make a living from it is okay, you must share your writing with others.

-There are tools better than Microsoft Word to can help you.
+There are tools better than Microsoft Word to can help you write better.
 Grammarly is amazing.
-It does spell check, grammar check, dupe check, missed word check, and more.
+It spell-checks, grammar-checks, dupe-checks, missed word-checks and more.

-Readable also estimates the time it takes to read your work and analyzes the sentiment, positive or negative, of your writing.
-Unless you’re writing a “how to,” like this on ‘how to’ start a blog guide, you want your articles under six minute-reads.
+Readable estimates the time it takes to read your work and analyzes the sentiment, positive or negative, of your writing.
+Unless you’re writing a “how to,” like ‘how to’ start a blog guide, keep your articles under six minute-reads.
 Most people are reading you on their phones at work on the toilet.
-Don’t get them in trouble with their boss.
+Don’t get your readers in trouble with their bosses.